 Finding Your Airline to Fly Business for Less Money

 - Step One– Pick a major airline, and learn their alliances.
 I chose United Airlines.
-This airline offers a credit card United Explorer Card and the introductory point awards vary.
-It’s common for them to offer, 40,000 miles when signing up if you spend $3,000 in 3 months.
+United Airlines offers the United Explorer Credit Card, and it comes with various introductory point awards.
+They typically offer 40,000 miles when signing up if you spend $3,000 in 3 months.

-It’s important that you pay off what you are spending often so you don’t rack up the debt.
-My idea was to pay no interest, hence I used the card as a debit card.
+You must pay off what you are often spending so you don’t rack up debt.
+I planned to pay no interest; hence I used the card as a debit card.
 I made a weekly online payment for all my purchases.

 Getting a Second Rewards Card

-- Step Two-Once you have completed your 3 months, and have accumulated your 40,000 miles, you can put that card aside.
+- Step Two: Once you have completed your 3 months and accumulated your 40,000 miles, you can put that card aside.
 Now it’s time to get the Chase Sapphire Rewards Card.
-Repeat the process again with their introductory offer.
+Repeat the process with their introductory offer.

-This card is special, because you can transfer the award points into United Airlines Miles, and a few other airlines.
-This card also gives you $300 annual travel credit, free TSA Pre-Check or Global Entry application fee, 3 times the points on dining and travel purchases, and 5% foreign transaction fees.
+This card is special because you can transfer the award points to United Airlines Miles and a few other airlines.
+This card also gives you a $300 annual travel credit, free TSA Pre-Check or Global Entry application fee, 3 times the points on dining and travel purchases, and 5% foreign transaction fees.

 Learning All The Card Programs